Teddy Millington-Drake: Adulthood

 A trip round the Greek islands in the early 1960s resulted in Millington-Drake discovering Patmos, which left a deep impression on him.
 In 1963 he bought two 17th-century houses on the island, in the village of Chora, and set about building works that converted them into an enchanting, relaxing environment, complete with a studio, that was greatly admired by the friends who came to stay.
 The house, remodelled under the direction of the interior designer John Stefanidis, was run with the assistance of several members of staff.
 It featured often in magazines and caught the eye of Jacqueline Kennedy Onassis, whom Millington-Drake promptly invited to lunch.

-Millington-Drake embarked on an adventurous trip to Easter Island in 1987 to paint the celebrated stone statues for an exhibition which he had been wanting to do for a long time.
-Unfortunately it was one of the few exhibitions that didn’t do well because people found the statues gloomy.
+Millington-Drake embarked on an adventurous trip to Easter Island in 1987 to paint the celebrated stone statues for an exhibition, which he had been wanting to do for a long time.
+Unfortunately the exhibition was not popular because people found the statues gloomy.

 His house in Italy was his base from 1974 for just under 20 years.
 It was an old farmhouse which he converted most sympathetically at Monti in Chianti near Siena in Tuscany and also designed a beautiful garden.

 Millington-Drake was influenced by, and in turn himself influenced, Bruce Chatwin, who was another writer and traveller.
 The bisexual Chatwin often stayed with him at Este and elsewhere outside the United Kingdom; the pair had first met when they were in their twenties and they became lovers for some time.

 He died on 5 September 1994.
 The cause of death was AIDS, from which Chatwin had also died four years earlier.
 Millington-Drake had undergone treatment for HIV in London but, despite being extremely ill, managed to fulfill his wish to die at home on Patmos, arriving there around 24 hours before his death.